pascal-fb-martin/houselinux/README.md

 * configure the motion software (see later).
 * Install [echttp](https://github.com/pascal-fb-martin/echttp)
 * Install [houseportal](https://github.com/pascal-fb-martin/houseportal)
+* It is recommended to install [housesaga](https://github.com/pascal-fb-martin/housesaga) somewhere on the local network, preferably on a file server (logs may become large, and constant write access might not be good for SD cards).
 * Clone this repository.
 * make rebuild
 * sudo make install

+## Data Design

+The "compact" goal is meants to generate logs of a reasonable size for a home system.
+That did lead to a choice of reporting quantile data at low frequency.

+The most basic quantile data is the set min and max.
+The min and max values give you and idea of the value fluctuations, but no idea about how the sampled values are spread within the interval.

+A slightly less basic set is min, median, max.
+The addition of a median value provides an indication of the values being centered or overall biased toward the min or max.

+Adding quartiles (min, 25% percentile, median, 75% percentile, max) would give an indication of the values being either concentrated around the median, the min or max, or else evenly spread.
+Each addition add to the quality of the information, but exponentially increases both the computational and storage cost.
+The plan is to adjust based on experience.
+A different quality level might be used metric by metric, depending on needs.

 ## Web API